comaps/website/content/support/how-can-i-add-a-building-a-road-or-some-other-feature-that-is-not-in-comaps-yet/index.md

 ---
-title: "How can I add a building, a road, or some other feature that is not in OM yet?"
+title: "How can I add a building, a road, or some other feature that is not in CoMaps yet?"
 description: "Frequently asked questions for CoMaps application"
 taxonomies:
   support: ["Map Data"]